 IV HYDRATION :: 1-2 liters daily of IV saline, one bag of amino acids.
 They also help with back pain and abdominal pain (which is way worse when I’m dehydrated).

-MOSTLY FULL LIQUID DIET :: high omega-3 eggs - patient used to tolerate up to 10 eggs per day but that has lessened to 3-5 per day in winter of 2018/2019 - some days no eggs at all due to pain, homemade chicken broth twice daily (made with over 10 nutrient-dense vegetables), tumeric tea made with coconut milk, digestion-related herbal tea, coconut bliss and dairy-free pudding for calories.
-Can tolerate very small amounts of fish - must “clean out” the intestines frequently otherwise food gets stuck though no fish since January 2019.
+MOSTLY FULL LIQUID DIET :: high omega-3 eggs - patient used to tolerate up to 10 eggs per day but that has lessened to 0-3 per day in winter of 2019 - some days no eggs at all due to pain, homemade chicken broth twice daily (made with over 10 nutrient-dense vegetables), tumeric tea made with coconut milk, digestion-related herbal tea, coconut bliss and dairy-free pudding for calories.
+Used to tolerate fish 3-5 times per month but no fish since January 2019.
 Oral hydration: 1-2 gallons of fluids daily, mostly with salt and/or a little honey so that body absorbs it better.
 Lost weight initially but have managed to maintain weight, although body has changed shape.
 Less adipose tissue, more muscle due to extensive movement needed to move food through intestine.
 Winter of 2018/2019 number on scale doesn’t move much but hips and glutes are noticeably smaller to the point that pants now are falling off.

 VISCERAL MASSAGE :: 1 visit to practitioner per week to adjust intestines and relieve pain.
 Also nightly self-administered massages with castor oil.